icon icon icon icon icon icon icon

 Background

-Globally, about 258 million children and adolescents are out of school.
+Globally, about 258 million children and youth are out of school.
 Millions of other children in low-income countries are not acquiring the basic literacy and numeracy skills needed for future livelihoods: It is estimated that only 15% of the children who complete lower secondary school in Sub-Saharan Africa have achieved basic proficiency in reading, while 10% have acquired basic skills in mathematics.

 Intervention